Tim Skipper (American football): Early life and education

+Timmy James Skipper was born in 1978 in San Jose, California.
+His father, Jim Skipper, was defensive backs coach at San Jose State at the time.
+Tim Skipper lived in multiple states as a child due to his father's football coaching career, before settling in Kenner, Louisiana, in 1986 when Jim became running backs coach for the New Orleans Saints.

+Tim Skipper graduated from Alfred Bonnabel High School in 1996.
+At Bonnabel, Skipper played at linebacker, earning team MVP and first-team all-district honors in his senior season of 1995.

-Skipper played as a middle linebacker at Fresno State from 1997 to 2000.
+Skipper enrolled at California State University, Fresno, in 1996.
+For the Fresno State Bulldogs, he played at middle linebacker from 1997 to 2000 after redshirting in 1996 due to a leg injury.
 During his time there, he was a two-year defensive captain and three-time All-WAC selection, he ranks second in school history with 418 career tackles, including 117 in his first campaign, when he earned freshman All-America recognition.

 Coaching career

 Western New Mexico

 In 2001, Skipper was hired as the defensive backs coach at Western New Mexico University.
 In 2002, he was promoted to defensive coordinator.

 Sacramento State

 In 2003, Skipper joined California State University, Sacramento as their defensive backs coach under head coach Steve Mooshagian.
 In 2004, he was promoted to defensive coordinator.

 Fresno State

 In 2006, Skipper was hired as the running backs coach at California State University, Fresno under head coach Pat Hill.
 In 2009, he was promoted to linebackers coach and defensive run game coordinator.
 In 2011, Skipper served as the interim defensive coordinator.